E-r-1-c/networking-labs/03-network-services/03-dns-name-resolution/README.md

 ![Web Access](./images/04-web-access.png)

-The page loaded successfully, confirming that the client could resolve the hostname and then connect to the web server.
+The page loaded successfully, confirming that the client could resolve `testsite` and connect to the web server.

 ---